obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Prism.md

 **Appearance**: Options which change how Prism styles Obsidian.
 - **Accent, Color Schemes and Style**: Main visual options for Prism.
     - **Light Theme**:
+        - Color Scheme: The `Custom` option allows you to use a CSS snippet with your own colors.
+Refer to the Prism Wiki guide `Custom Color Schemes` for more info.
-        - Color Scheme
+        - Color Scheme Style: Adjusts the style used by the main elements in the UI.
         - Accent Style: Adjusts the style used by the Accented elements in the UI.
         - Accent Color Preset: Changes the Light Theme Accent Color around the entire UI.
 Select from present colors or choose 'Custom' and tune the color in the Custom Accent Color Tuning section below.
         - Accent Text Color Preset: Adjusts the color used by the text in the Light Theme Accented elements of the UI.
         - Custom Accent Text Color: Make sure you selected 'Custom' in Light Theme Accent Text Color for this to work.
         - **Custom Accent Color Tuning**: Make sure you selected 'Custom' in Accent Color Preset for this to work.
-The default Lightness values should net good results for most Hues.
-Tweak them to your preference.
-            - Custom Accent Base Color Hue: Changes the the Hue of the Base color.
-            - Custom Accent Base Color Saturation: Changes the Saturation of the Base Color.
-            - Custom Accent Base Color Lightness: Base Color Lightness should ideally be the lighteest of the 3.
+            - Custom Accent Base Color: Accent Base Color should ideally be the lightest of the 3.
-            - Custom Accent Tint Color Lightness: Tint Color Lightness should ideally be between Base and Text.
+            - Custom Accent Tint Color: Accent Tint Color should ideally be between Base and Text in terms of lightness.
-            - Custom Accent Text Color Lightness: Text Color Lightness should ideally be the darkest of the 3.
+            - Custom Accent Text Color: Accent Text Color should ideally be the darkest of the 3.
     - **Dark Theme**:
+        - Color Scheme: The `Custom` option allows you to use a CSS snippet with your own colors.
+Refer to the Prism Wiki guide `Custom Color Schemes` for more info.
-        - Color Scheme
+        - Color Scheme Style: Adjusts the style used by the main elements in the UI.
         - Accent Style: Adjusts the style used by the Accented elements in the UI.
         - Accent Color Preset: Changes the Dark Theme Accent Color around the entire UI.
 Select from present colors or choose 'Custom' and tune the color in the Custom Accent Color Tuning section below.
         - Accent Text Color Preset: Adjusts the color used by the text in the Dark Theme Accented elements of the UI.
         - Custom Accent Text Color: Make sure you selected 'Custom' in Dark Theme Accent Text Color for this to work.
         - **Custom Accent Color Tuning**: Make sure you selected 'Custom' in Accent Color Preset for this to work.
-The default Lightness values should net good results for most Hues.
-Tweak them to your preference.
-            - Custom Accent Base Color Hue: Changes the the Hue of the Base color.
-            - Custom Accent Base Color Saturation: Changes the Saturation of the Base Color.
-            - Custom Accent Base Color Lightness: Base Color Lightness should ideally be the darkest of the 3.
+            - Custom Accent Base Color: Accent Base Color should ideally be the darkest of the 3.
-            - Custom Accent Tint Color Lightness: Tint Color Lightness should ideally be between Base and Text.
+            - Custom Accent Tint Color: Accent Tint Color should ideally be between Base and Text in terms of lightness.
-            - Custom Accent Text Color Lightness: Text Color Lightness should ideally be the lightest of the 3.
+            - Custom Accent Text Color: Accent Text Color should ideally be the lightest of the 3.
-- **Background Options**: Adjust the UI Background to a solid color or an image.
-All options are based on CSS Background properties of the same name.
-    - **Light Theme**:
-        - Background Type: Select what type of background you would like in the Light Theme.
-        - Background Custom Color: Make sure you selected 'Custom Color' in Light Theme Background Type for this to work.
-        - Background Image: Customise the Background Image for the Light Theme.
-Insert the link to an image between the brackets in the url().
-Make sure you selected 'Image' in Light Theme Background Type for this to work.
-        - Background Blur (px): Select the amount of blur applied to the Light Theme Background Image.
-        - Background Repeat: Define if the Light Theme Background Image should repeat (tile).
-        - Background Attachment: Define whether the Light Theme Background Image's position is fixed within the viewport, or scrolls with its containing block.
-        - Background Position: Define the initial position for the Light Theme Background Image.
-        - Background Size: Define the size of the Light Theme Background Image.
-The image can be left to its natural size, stretched, or constrained to fit the available space.
-    - **Dark Theme**:
-        - Background Type: Select what type of background you would like in the Dark Theme.
-        - Background Custom Color: Make sure you selected 'Custom Color' in Dark Theme Background Type for this to work.
-        - Background Image: Customise the Background Image for the Dark Theme.
-Insert the link to an image between the brackets in the url().Make sure you selected 'Image' in Dark Theme Background Type for this to work.
-        - Background Blur (px): Select the amount of blur applied to the Dark Theme Background Image.
-        - Background Repeat: Define if the Dark Theme Background Image should repeat (tile).
-        - Background Attachment: Define whether the Dark Theme Background Image's position is fixed within the viewport, or scrolls with its containing block.
-        - Background Position: Define the initial position for the Dark Theme Background Image.
-        - Background Size: Define the size of the Dark Theme Background Image.
-The image can be left to its natural size, stretched, or constrained to fit the available space.
 - **Graph Color Customisation**: Define the colors used in the Graph View.
 In order to see changes you need to refresh the Graph View (restart Obsidian or toggle the Light/Dark theme).
     - **Light Theme**:
         - **Graph Lines Color**: The color of a Graph lines connecting Graph Nodes.